-Microdermabrasion is a cosmetic procedure that uses fine crystals and a vacuum to remove dead skin cells on the face, neck, chest, back and hands.
+Microdermabrasion is a cosmetic procedure that uses fine crystals and a vacuum to remove dead skin cells.
+It can be used on the face, neck, chest, back and hands.

 Be aware that microdermabrasion can be expensive and has its limitations.

 The cost of microdermabrasion depends on the areas of the body being treated and the number of treatments needed.